Extrapolation of solvability of the parabolic $L^p$ Neumann problem on bounded Lipschitz cylinders: Proof of Theorem

-Obviously, as union of the sets $(1/2)\Z_j$ covers $\partial\mathcal O$, there is at least one $j$ for which the lefthand side of the implication above is true.
-Hence, we may assume that $r<1/2$ (if $r\in (1/2,1)$ then an atom supported in $Q_r(0,0)$ can be written as as a finite linear combinations of atoms with smaller support of size $r/2$ and therefore considering $r<1/2$ suffices).
+Obviously, as the union of the sets $(1/2)\Z_j$ covers $\partial\mathcal O$, there is at least one $j$ for which the lefthand side of the implication above is true.
+Hence, we may assume that $r<c_n$ (if $r\in (c_n,1)$ then an atom supported in $Q_r(0,0)$ can be written as a finite linear combination of atoms with smaller supports of size $r/2$ and therefore considering $r<c_n$ suffices).

 We decompose our atom further.
 For some integer $K>1$ to be specified later we write $g$ supported in $Q_r(0,0)\cap \partial\Omega$ as

 Again this is trivial as supports of functions $g_i$, $g_{i+1}$ overlap and hence we can arrange that the average of each function is zero.
 Thus up to a constant multiple $C(K)$ each $g_i$ is again an atom and after translation we may therefore from now on assume that we have an atom $g$ with the following properties: